Back

 Facts for Kids

-Karl Popper was an influential Austrian-British philosopher known for his ideas on science, democracy, and open society.
+Karl Popper was a 20th-century philosopher known for his groundbreaking ideas on the philosophy of science and his advocacy for open societies.

 Overview